Moduli of flat connections in positive characteristic: Geometric Langlands in positive characteristic

 \subsubsection{The Hecke eigenproperty of the Arinkin-Poincar\'e sheaf}

 In order to establish that the equivalence of Theorem \ref{thm:Langlands} intertwines the Hecke operator $\Hb$ with a multiplication operator, we will show that the Arinkin-Poincar\'e sheaf $\Pb$ satisfies a similar property.
-Given a $k$-scheme $S$ of finite type and a flat family of integral curves with planar singularities $C \to S$ we can construct the compactified relative Picard stack $\Picb \to S$, which classifies flat families of rank one torsion free sheaves $L$ on $C/S$.
+Given a $k$-scheme $S$ of finite type and a flat family of integral curves with planar singularities $C \to S$ we can construct the compactified relative Picard stack $\Picb \to S$, which classifies flat families of rank one torsion free sheaves $L$ on $C/S$ (Section \ref{bnr}).
 Let us denote the universal family on $\Picb \times_S C$ by $\Qb$.
-The fibre product $\Picb \times_S \Picb$ is endowed with a Cohen-Macaulay sheaf $\Pb$, which induces an equivalence $\Ff_{C/S}: D^b_{\coh}(\Picb) \to D^b_{\coh}(\Picb)$ (\cite[Thm.
-C]{Arinkin:2010uq}).
+The fibre product $\Picb \times_S \Picb$ is endowed with a Cohen-Macaulay sheaf $\Pb_{C/S}$, which induces an equivalence $\Phi_{\Pb_{C/S}}\colon D^b_{\coh}(\Picb) \to D^b_{\coh}(\Picb)$ (\cite[Thm.
+C]{Arinkin:2010uq}, Theorem \ref{thm:stackyarinkin}). \begin{defi} The stack $\Hh$ classifies quadruples $(L_1,L_2,\iota,x)$, such that $L_i \in \Picb$ and $\iota\colon L_1 \subset L_2$ and $\coker \iota$ is a length one coherent sheaf supported at $x$.
+We have a natural morphism $\Hh \to \Picb \times \Picb \times C$ and composing it with the projections $p_2$, respectively $p_{13}$ we obtain morphisms $q\colon \Hh \to \Picb$ and $p\colon \Hh \to \Picb \times_S C$.
+This allows us to define the \emph{Hecke functor} \end{defi} With this definition at hand, we can state the following theorem, which has been known to Arinkin. \begin{thm} The Fourier-Mukai transform $\Phi_{\Pb}$ intertwines the Hecke functor $\Hb_{C/S}$ with the multiplication functor $- \boxtimes^L \Qb$.
+In other words, we have a 2-commutative diagram of categories: